fhmjones/dashboards-envr300/README.md

 * We started in the folder "**MonaLoaCO2**" with file "trial04" (trial "05" is same but "cleaner") using `bqplot` for plotting.
 * Then we backed off a bit and used `matplotlib` for the more complete "MonaLoaCO2" dashboard in file "co2-ver01".
 * Then we started work in the "**ThreeSignals**" folder using the `plotly` library.
 The first two versions, "plotytest01" and "plotlytest02" are commented, and the third version "plotlytest03" is cleaned up for demonstration as a Voila Dashboard.
+* The "**Vancouver-Ozone**" app was started without dashboards to gain more familiarity with using dataframes.
+This required adapting large datasets so they are small enough to load quickly.
+Then a dashboard version was built, first exploring use of the `@interact` decorator approach, then using the same method as the "**ThreeSignals**" app.
 * Pointers to libraries used are given in the respective Jupyter Notebooks either as markdown cells or within comments next to code.

 For development notes and sources, see comments and documentation in each program's markdown `md` or notebook `ipynb` file.